v-rajagt/IntuneDocs/intune/configuration/preference-file-settings-macos.md

 # Add a property list file to macOS devices using Microsoft Intune

-Using Microsoft Intune, you can add a property list file (.plist) for your apps on macOS devices.
+Using Microsoft Intune, you can add a property list file (.plist) for macOS devices, or apps on macOS devices.

 This feature applies to:

 - macOS devices running 10.7 and newer

 Property list files typically include information about macOS applications.
-For more information on property lists, see [About Information Property List Files](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) (opens Apple's website).
+For more information, see [About Information Property List Files](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) (Apple's website) and [Custom payload settings](https://support.apple.com/guide/mdm/custom-mdm9abbdbe7/1/web/1).

 This article lists and describes the different property list file settings you can add to macOS devices.
-As part of your mobile device management (MDM) solution, use these settings to add the app bundle ID, and add its .plist file.
+As part of your mobile device management (MDM) solution, use these settings to add the app bundle ID (`com.company.application`), and add its .plist file.

 These settings are added to a device configuration profile in Intune, and then assigned or deployed to your macOS devices.